EasySensors/MiniRelayBox/README.md

 ------------------------------------------------------

-ButtonSizeNode.ino is the Arduino example sketch using [MySensors](https://www.mysensors.org/) API.
+miniRelayBox.ino is the Arduino example sketch using [MySensors](https://www.mysensors.org/) API.

-Burn the ButtonSizeNode.ino sketch into it an it will became  one of the MySensors home automation network Node.
+Burn the miniRelayBox.ino sketch into it an it will became  one of the MySensors home automation network Node.
 To create the network you need controller and at least two Nodes one as a Sensor, relay or actuator Node and the other one as “Gateway Serial”.
 I personally love [Domoticz](https://domoticz.com/) as conroller.
 Please check this [HowTo](https://github.com/EasySensors/ButtonSizeNode/blob/master/DomoticzInstallMySensors.md) to install Domoticz.

-However, for no-controller setup, as example, you can use 3 nodes - first node as “Gateway Serial”, second node as relay and lastone as switch for that relay.
-No controller needed then, keep the switch and the relay on the same address and the switch will operate the relay.
+However, for no-controller setup, as example, you can use 3 nodes - first node as “Gateway Serial”, second node as the Mini Relay Box node and lastone as switch for the relay node.
+No controller needed then, keep the switch and the relay node on the same address and the switch will operate the relay node.

 Things worth mentioning about the  [MySensors](https://www.mysensors.org/) Arduino sketch: